DBI module provides a generic interface

 For secure coding tips, see Section 6.1.1, “Security Guidelines”.

-For considerations for running on Mac OS X, see Section 2.4.5, “Using the Bundled MySQL on Mac OS X Server”.
+For considerations for running on macOS, see Section 2.4, “Installing MySQL on macOS”.

 For ways to quote string literals, see Section 9.1.1, “String Literals”.